-If you choose this option and the application under test generates traffic before the first Windows screen displays, you must also select the Capture Initialization Phase check box on the Workbench Configuration tab of the Configure QALoad Script Development Workbench dialog box.
+If you choose this option and the application under test generates traffic before the first Windows screen displays, you must also select the Capture Initialization Phase check box on the Workbench Options dialog box.

 Automatic: Select this option if you want QALoad to automatically start your Winsock-based client, allowing you to record early application startup activity.
 This is the recommended method of recording because it takes advantage of QALoad's enhanced abilities to handle various multi-threaded programming techniques.
 When you select this option, the QALoad Script Development Workbench records the API calls that occur before the client enters its message loop.
 Select this option to record traffic from just one application.
 This option limits the recording output to just the traffic generated by the application, not including the traffic that is generated by processes spawned by the application.